-July 16, 2019 | Dog Bites
+October 14, 2021 | Dog Bites

-Dogs are commonly called “man’s best friend,” due to their loyal nature, but if a dog, especially a hunting dog such as a Doberman, is put on the defense, or trained to fight, the results can be severe and often fatal.
-The Dixon Injury Firm understands how painful it is to be the victim of a sudden dog bite attack, and how terrifying it can be not to know how to proceed with your case.
+Dogs are commonly called “man’s best friend” due to their loyal nature, but if a dog, especially a hunting dog such as a Doberman, is put on the defensive or trained to fight, the results can be severe and often fatal.
+The Dixon Injury Firm understands how painful it is to be the victim of a sudden dog bite attack and how terrifying it can be not to know how to proceed with your case.

 Most Common Types of Doberman Attacks

-While all dogs can have a propensity to be dangerous depending on the situation, Doberman’s are one of the most common instigators of dog bite attacks.
-Doberman has a bite force of around 305 PSI, and their small, yet sharp jaw allows this dog breed to rapidly bite someone in succession.
-The most commonly reported types of Doberman attacks include:
+While all dogs can hurt people, Dobermans are one of the most common instigators of dog bite attacks.
+Dobermans have a bite force of around 305 pounds per square inch, and their small yet sharp jaws allow this dog breed to bite someone in rapid succession.

 - Stray dog attacks